 A root canal procedure in Ottawa is a dental treatment to restore and save a tooth that is infected or experiences a significant tooth decay.
-During the procedure, the pulp and the nerve are removed, and the inside of the tooth is thoroughly cleansed and sealed.
-If left untreated, the tissue that surrounds the tooth may become infected, resulting in abscesses.
+During the procedure, the pulp and the nerve are removed, and the inside of the tooth is thoroughly cleaned with a special solution and then sealed.
+If the infected tooth is left untreated, the tissue that surrounds the tooth may become infected, resulting in abscesses.

-The complexity of varies depending on the severity of the infection.
-First, our skilled dentist will perform diagnostic examinations and prepare any affected areas.
-Sometimes, this involves a pulpectomy in order to prevent further infection.
-We then make an opening and flush the root canal with a cleansing irrigant followed by a temporary polymer-based filling.
-In time, sometimes in the same day, we will perform a final restoration using a permanent filling that is often capped with a metal such as gold to better protect against re-infection.
+The complexity varies depending on the severity of the infection.
+First of all, our experienced dentist will perform a diagnostic exam and prepare the treatment area.
+Sometimes, this a pulpectomy may be required in order to prevent further infection.
+We then create an opening and rinse the root canal with a cleansing irrigant.
+Then, we close the root canal with a temporary polymer-based filling.
+After some time, sometimes on the same day, we will perform the final restoration with a permanent filling that is often capped with a metal such as gold in order to prevent another infection in the tooth.